Witchfinder General (film): UK reception

 The truncated version received considerable controversy from UK film critics for the amount of violence shown on screen.
-Both the The Guardian and Margaret Hinxman of The Sunday Telegraph felt the film was filled with extravagant sadism.
-The Monthly Film Bulletin observed: "Not since Peeping Tom has a film aroused such an outcry about nastiness and gratuitous violence as this one" The pacing of the film was criticised by playwright Alan Bennett, who stated that there were no funny moments to offset the horror.
+In The Sunday Times, Dilys Powell emphasised the "hanging, burning, raping, [and] screaming" and called the film "Peculiarly nauseating."
+Both The Guardian and Margaret Hinxman of The Sunday Telegraph felt the film was filled with extravagant sadism.
+The Monthly Film Bulletin said: "Not since Peeping Tom has a film aroused such an outcry about nastiness and gratuitous violence as this one".
+The pacing of the film was criticised by playwright Alan Bennett, who stated that there were no funny moments to offset the horror.
 Although initially infuriated with Bennett's critique, Reeves later indicated that Bennett's reaction confirmed his decision to incorporate extreme violence in the film.